SOLV-Code/Open-Source-Env-Cov-PacSalmon/README.md

 # OSEC-PS: Open-Source Environmental Covariates - Pacific Salmon

-**STATUS**: This repo is taking shape based on discussions at the [2023 PICES Annual Meeting](https://meetings.pices.int/meetings/annual/2023/PICES/scope) and the [2024 World Fisheries Congress](https://wfc2024.fisheries.org/).
+This repo is taking shape based on discussions at the [2023 PICES Annual Meeting](https://meetings.pices.int/meetings/annual/2023/PICES/scope) and the [2024 World Fisheries Congress](https://wfc2024.fisheries.org/).
 Check back frequently and leave [some feedback](#feedback-on-osec-ps).
 All components are up for debate at this stage, so join in early to shape the project!

 See the [summary of current coverage](#Current-Coverage) below for a list of data sets and the environmental variables they include.